mehulagg/gitlab/doc/api/README.md

 The HTTP API is versioned using a single number, (currently _4_).
 This number symbolizes the major version number, as described by [SemVer](https://semver.org/).
-Because of this mean, backwards-incompatible changes require this version number to change.
+Because of this, backwards-incompatible changes require this version number to change.
 However, the minor version isn't explicit, allowing for a stable API endpoint.
 This also means that new features can be added to the API in the same version number.